-Benzodiazepines are effective as anxiolytics and hypnotic drugs and have a rapid onset of action.
-Despite having no specific antidepressant effect, they can produce improvement in some symptoms of depression.
-However, they are associated with tolerance, dependence and withdrawal symptoms that can occur after 4-6 weeks of continuous use.
+Benzodiazepines are effective as anxiolytics and hypnotic drugs and have a Expert opinion rapid onset of action.
+Despite having no specific antidepressant effect, they are associated with tolerance, dependence and withdrawal symptoms that can occur after 4-6 weeks of continuous use.
 To avoid this problem, they are recommended to be used for no more than 2-3 weeks.